 It is the second largest biome of South American covering 22% of Brazil.

+It is considered the richest savannah in the world in terms of species number.
 It contains a high level of endemic species and it is considered one of the global hotspots in terms of biodiversity.
 Containing 11,627 species of plants (of which 40% are endemic) and 200 animal species, 137 of which are threatened to extinction.